 Boma at the Animal Kingdom Lodge is an all-you-care-to-enjoy buffet that looks like an actual African marketplace!
 Under thatched roofs, enjoy flavors from over 50 African countries that you will savor well after you’ve finished eating.

 Start your day with tropical juices or coffee from Kenya that has floral and citrus notes.
 Then enjoy carved ham, African pastries, and corn beef bobotie, a type of South African quiche.
+This is some of the best breakfast food in Orlando.

 If you’re making your way through Animal Kingdom, you need to get a taste of Africa at Boma.
+This could easily be called the best breakfast near Disney!

 White Wolf Cafe and Bar (Ivanhoe Village)

-Earning a spot in locals’ hearts for the past 25 years, White Wolf Cafe and Bar is named for the owners’ late white german shepherd, Casper.
+Earning a spot in locals’ hearts for the past 25 years, White Wolf Cafe and Bar is named for the owners’ late white German shepherd, Casper.
 This award-winning gourmet bistro serves tantalizing food any time of the day, but they might take the title for best breakfast in Orlando!

 White Wolf is found in the Ivanhoe Village.
 Just minutes from Downtown, this is a quaint antique area with unique shops.
 Grab breakfast on Wednesday through Friday from 8:00 AM – 3:00 PM or brunch on Saturday and Sunday from 8:00 AM – 3:00 PM.